cozy/n8n-nodes-twakedrive/README.md

 - [n8n community nodes documentation](https://docs.n8n.io/integrations/#community-nodes)

 This is a community node.
-If you encounter issues or have feature requests, feel free to open an issue or PR on the [GitHub repository](https://github.com/KillianCourvoisier/n8n-nodes-twakedrive).
+If you encounter issues or have feature requests, feel free to open an issue or PR on the [GitHub repository](https://github.com/cozy/n8n-nodes-twakedrive).

 ## Version history

+### 1.1.1

+- Transfer repo ownership to [Cozy](https://github.com/cozy/) Github organisation

 ### 1.1.0